CSI (franchise): Las Vegas (CSI: Crime Scene Investigation and CSI: Vegas)

 The Las Vegas Metropolitan Police Department Crime Lab is a modern crime lab and shares a lot (but not a building) with the Las Vegas Police Department.
 It reports to the sheriff's office.
 In early episodes of season one the lab is frequently referred to as the number two crime lab in the United States, solving cases believed unsolvable.
 The lab consists of specialist laboratories, a larger office (usually used by the Grave Supervisor), a smaller office used by Catherine Willows between seasons 5 and 12, a locker room, an AV room, a break-room, and stairs leading to a second floor, housing offices for senior staff.

 Miami (CSI: Miami)

 The Miami team are detectives foremost, and mainly use theories to solve crimes.
-The crimes the Miami CSI team face (other than the standard murders, attempted murders, kidnappings, and rapes) include drug running, murdered refugees from Cuba, bodies found washed up on the beach and dumped in the Everglades, and crimes involving the rich and famous who have secrets to hide in their mansions and beachfront properties.
+The crimes the Miami-Dade Police Department's (MDPD) CSI team face (other than the standard murders, attempted murders, kidnappings, and rapes) include drug running, murdered refugees from Cuba, bodies found washed up on the beach, bodies dumped in the Everglades, and crimes involving the rich and famous who have secrets to hide in their mansions and beachfront properties.